 In addition to a faculty to student ratio of 17:1 and a rigorous and biblically-integrated curriculum, ACU’s Communication program offers several unique advantages:

-- The skills taught in the Broadcast Journalism program have great transferability and applicability to a wide variety of job fields.
+- The skills taught in the Communication program have great transferability and applicability to a wide variety of job fields.

 - ACU offers the opportunity to explore and understand today’s mediated world and how the Christian faith can inform one’s response to it.

 - Students have access to learn and use multimedia equipment as early as their freshman year.